hack-the-6ix/hackthe6ix-backend/README.md

 | Organizer   | General organizer stuff like reviewing applications, etc.      |
 | Admin       | Full system access      |

+### Object management

+This system was designed to handle data as general as possible.
+As such, validation and access is governed through a system of tester functions embedded in the models.

 #### Schema Structure
 ```typescript